qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 {% endhighlight %}

 The above code is really simple.
-Plumber quest consist 3 steps.
-First is to find princess name, then check beast weakness and at the end verify whether plumber can beat the best.
-As you can see, there are no Java 8 feature in this code.
-All next 3 samples are available only in Java 8 world.
+Plumber quest consists of three steps.
+Firstly, he should find princess name, then check beast weakness and finally verify whether plumber can beat the beast or not.
+As you can see there are no Java 8 features in this code.
+All next three samples are available only in Java 8 world.

 ### Optional Way ###

-Optional's gives much more then `isPresent()` and `get()`.
-[Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) API contain some useful methods which are helpful in simple data transformation such as `map()` and `filter()`.
-Optional wasn't designed for solving pipeline pattern but for simple pipes they are very handy.
-We just need to wrap input data into Optional with `Optional.of()` method and than call map as many time as many steps are in pipe.
-Second flow looks as follow:
+Optional gives much more than `isPresent()` and `get()`.
+[Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) API contains some useful methods which are helpful in simple data transformation such as `map()` and `filter()`.
+Optional wasn't designed for solving pipeline pattern but they are very handy for simple pipes.
+We just need to wrap input data using Optional with `Optional.of()` method and then call `map` in every step in the pipe.
+Second flow looks as following:

 {% highlight java %}